Date of Degree

 Copyright 2010 Andres Jose Martinez Araneda

 Martinez Araneda, Andres Jose.
-"Release of polychlorinated biphenyl congeners in a contaminated harbor and canal." dissertation, University of Iowa, 2010.
+"Release of polychlorinated biphenyl congeners in a contaminated harbor and canal."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.